4d/docs/website/translated_docs/es/Project/compiler.md

 The Silicon compiler is incremental, which means that:

 - During the very first compilation, **all 4D methods** are compiled.
-This step could take a certain time.
+Este paso podría tomar un cierto tiempo.
 Sin embargo, sólo ocurre una vez.
 - During all subsequent compilations, only **new or modified methods** are processed, thus reducing drastically the compilation time.